Cover photo: Kim Hull © Chasing Light Media

 Ever wonder what it’s like to ride in one of the cars on the course of a pro cycling race?

-Our Cycling Perspective® coverage provides opportunities to view pro cycling races from numerous vantage points, including within the peloton.
+The cycling photography aspect of Chasing Light Media provides opportunities to view pro cycling races from numerous vantage points, including within the peloton.
 One of the most frequent questions we get, is what riding with the peloton is like, so here’s a recap of a typical day…

 A carefully choreographed caravan

 A pro cycling race is much more than some guys on bikes riding at high rates of speed on a given day.

 The race route is carefully planned months in advance and requires the efforts of hundreds, if not thousands, of people to ensure the race is both safe for riders and enjoyable for fans.
 As each race day dawns, the roads are closed to the public, as a mix of motorcycles and cars travel amongst the 100+ bike riders, carefully weaving in and out of the cyclists to support them and provide race coverage for fans worldwide.

 Who’s in those cars & on those motorcycles?

 First, there are the organizers of the race.
 That includes race officials, marshalls and race operations personnel that ride throughout the race ensuring the riders are safe and the course is as secure as possible.